SS-Hake/boldlygoes.github.io/_posts/2017-03-24-how-to-camp-out.md

 ---
 layout:            post
-title:             "How to Camp Out by <br> John Mead Gould"
+title:             "How to Camp Out by John Mead Gould"
 menutitle:         "How to Camp Out by John M Gould"
 category:          Features
 author:            SSH